zzalscv2/FFEA/doc/2-UserManual/4-FM.md

      <beads = beadsForBlobXConfY.pdb>

-At the begining of the simulation, each bead is assigned onto a tetrahedron, and during the simulation, the forces that these beads experiment will be linearly interpolated onto the nodes of the corresponding tetrahedra.
+At the beginning of the simulation, each bead is assigned onto a tetrahedron, and during the simulation, the forces that these beads experiment will be linearly interpolated onto the nodes of the corresponding tetrahedra.
 The initial assignment is done to the nearest tetrahedra centroid.
 However, this can be altered individually